pszklarska/beacon_broadcast/README.md

 #### Android

-For Android app, user needs to turn on Bluetooth first and grant location permission.
+**Important note**: For Android app, user needs to turn on Bluetooth on the device first.

+Android beacon will advertise as AltBeacon manufactured by RadiusNetwork.
+In current library version it can't be changed.

 #### iOS
 For iOS, it's worth to mention that application needs to work in foreground.
 According to the [CoreLocation](https://developer.apple.com/documentation/corelocation/turning_an_ios_device_into_an_ibeacon)
 documentation: